Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Introduction

 A second motivation comes from dynamical horizons and cosmology.
 Apparent horizons in FLRW spacetimes carry temperature and entropy in close analogy with their black-hole counterparts \cite{hayward1998, bak2000, cai2005}, yet they evolve in time and thus invite a careful accounting of both reversible entanglement flow \cite{casini2008} and genuinely irreversible record formation \cite{landauer1961}.
 The latter has a well-defined informational cost through Landauer’s principle, suggesting that any local gravitational bookkeeping should distinguish, and consistently balance, these two channels \cite{bennett2003}.
 Such a perspective is also natural in phenomenological contexts where vacuum contributions may track curvature scales \cite{weinberg1989}.
 These considerations motivate the framework developed below, which formulates a minimal, observer-based information accounting and then examines its consequences for gravitational dynamics and cosmology \cite{frieman2008}.

-Throughout the paper we treat the local entropy-balance ``ledger'' relation, introduced in Sec.~\ref{local}, as a compact operational organizing principle consistent with the Bekenstein–Hawking area law, the entanglement first law in local equilibrium setups, and Landauer’s bound for irreversible classical records.
-We then apply this balance to derive Einstein’s equation under standard entanglement-equilibrium assumptions and to motivate a two-component vacuum sector in FLRW cosmology.
+Throughout the paper we therefore treat the local entropy-balance ``ledger'' relation, introduced in Sec.~\ref{local}, not as an independent dynamical postulate but as a compact reformulation of well-established ingredients: the Bekenstein–Hawking area–entropy relation, the entanglement first law for small deformations of states and regions, and Landauer’s principle for classical records.
+The recovery of Einstein’s equation and the emergence of a two-component vacuum sector in FLRW cosmology are then derived consequences of applying this balance in different local settings rather than additional assumptions.